 during the war.”

 Abner Doubleday was born at Ballston Spa, New York, on June 26, 1819, the son of a congressman.
-He graduated from West Point in 1842, serving in the artillery.
+He graduated from West Point in 1842 and was assigned to the artillery.

 Doubleday was literally at the start of the Civil War in the garrison at Fort Sumter, firing the first gun in reply to the rebel bombardment.
 Commanding a brigade and then a division in the Army of the Potomac, he found himself in charge of the 1st Corps at Gettysburg with the death of John Reynolds.